-Howard Chernick is Professor of Economics at Hunter College and the Graduate Center of the City University of New York.
+Howard Chernick is Professor Emeritus of Economics at Hunter College and the Graduate Center of the City University of New York.
 He is a research affiliate of the Institute for Research on Poverty at the Univ. of Wisconsin, a board member of Citizens for Tax Justice, and a past member of the board of the National Tax Association.
 Research interests include fiscal federalism, urban public finance, anti-poverty policy, and tobacco taxation.
-In addition to cities in the United States, including his hometown of NYC, Professor Chernick has studied the finances of cities around the world, including Montreal, Stockholm, and Kolkota, India.
+He is the editor of “Resilient City,” a book published by the Russell Sage Foundation in 2005 assessing the economic costs of the 9/11 attacks on New York City.
+In addition to cities in the United States, including his hometown of NYC, Professor Chernick has studied the finances of cities around the world, including Montreal, Stockholm, and Kolkata, India.

 Selected research includes “Fiscal Capacity in New York: the City versus the Region,” Proceedings of the National Tax Association Spring Symposium, 1998.